batok/cerbas/README.md

 Unlike a normal cron dispatcher CERBAS dispatches functions running at the server instead of scripts or programs.

-CERBAS includes also a Plug process which can be used for any purposes or as a proxy ( WIP ) to other web servers like RoR, Django, Flask, Pyramid, Tornado, Express.
+CERBAS also includes a Plug process which can be used for any purposes or as a proxy to other web servers like RoR, Django, Flask, Pyramid, Tornado, Express, Sinatra.

 To run CERBAS you need redis.

 One way to install redis from mac os is to clone it from github with hub [brew install hub]:

 ```